Ethaan/webpage/content/posts/tuples-for-fun.md

 ## Swift

-In the other hand, Swift give us an API to use tuples, take the following example
+In the other hand, Swift gives us an API to use tuples, take the following example

 ```swift
 let example = (true, 100)